-Europe now hosts one of the largest international communities of planetary scientists, with over 800 tenured academics and around 3000-4000 young researchers in more than 200 research groups/institutions, spread across nearly all Europe's national states.
+Europe now hosts one of the largest international communities of planetary scientists, with 800-1000 tenured academics and around 4000-5000 young researchers in more than 200 research groups/institutions, spread across nearly all Europe's national states.
 Unlike other space agencies, which have responsibility for both space missions and supporting the underpinning scientific communities, the European Space Agency is only responsible for building and operating the missions.
 Europe's scientific community is supported by national states and individual institutions, each with their own funding regimes and requirements.
 Fragmentation is, thus, a particular challenge in Europe and it was this fragmentation that Europlanet was established to overcome.
 Since its foundation in 2004, Europlanet has forged a considerable degree of cohesion and unity of purpose amongst Europe's planetary scientists through a series of projects funded through EU Framework Programmes (FPs).

-2005-2009, European Planetology Network (EuroPlaNet) Coordination Action EuroPlaNet received €2 million under Framework 6 for networking activities to build a strong community for European planetary science through meetings and workshops, to identify science goals, to develop synergies between space missions and groundbased observations and to lay the foundations for a Virtual Planetary Observatory.
+2005-2009, European Planetology Network (EuroPlaNet) Coordination Action EuroPlaNet received €2 million under Framework 6 for networking activities to build a strong community for European planetary science through meetings and workshops, to identify science goals, to develop synergies between space missions and ground-based observations and to lay the foundations for a Virtual Planetary Observatory.
 The European Planetary Science Congress (EPSC), established under EuroPlaNet in 2006, has now become the largest annual meeting on planetary science in Europe and has evolved into a self-sustaining meeting that is funded through fees of participants.
-In 2011 and 2016 EPSC was held jointly with the American Astronomical Society's Division of Planetary Sciences (DPS) annual meeting, making it one of the largest meetings on planetary science worldwide.
+In 2011and 2016 EPSC was held jointly with the American Astronomical Society's Division of Planetary Sciences (DPS) annual meeting.